javaLux/hashguard/README.md

   * Download a file and have a specific hash sum calculated depending on the selected hash algorithm
   * Or you can directly enter a known hash sum to compare it after the download.
     This allows you to check whether the file was changed during the download process
+  * **_Notice_**
+    * If you use the download command, please enclose the URL in double quotation marks.
+      Because by enclosing the URL in double quotation marks, you tell the shell to treat the entire string as a single argument, even if it contains spaces or other special characters.
+This can prevent errors and unexpected behavior in your shell.

 * **Local:**
   * As described in the download feature, hash sums can also be calculated from local files or a known hash sum can be specified to compare them